Skip to content

 # Introduction to the Open Leaderboard for Japanese LLMs

 The intricate writing system of Japanese hides an extra layer of complexity, the lack of space between words.
-Similar to Chinese or Thai language, Japanese language doesn’t have white space between linguistic units, making the detection of word boundaries extremely difficult during tokenization.
-Over the years, the vibrant Japanese ecosystem (from prestigious university laboratories and AI startups to the R&D centers of industry giants) have incorporated the specificities of Japanese NLP to develop modern robust Japanese LLMs, but the field has been lacking a centralized and open system to compare these models, while addressing the complexity of the Japanese language.
+Similar to the Chinese or Thai languages, Japanese language doesn’t have white space between linguistic units, making the detection of word boundaries extremely difficult during tokenization.
+Over the years, the vibrant Japanese ecosystem (from prestigious university laboratories and AI startups to the R&D centers of industry giants) has incorporated the specificities of Japanese NLP to develop modern robust Japanese LLMs, but the field has been lacking a centralized and open system to compare these models.

 We therefore introduce the Open Japanese LLM Leaderboard, a collaboration between Hugging Face and LLM-jp, to foster transparency in research, and encourage an open-source model development philosophy.
 We strongly believe this initiative will serve as a platform for Japanese and international researchers to collaborate, evaluate, and enhance Japanese LLMs.

-The Open Japanese LLM Leaderboard evaluates Japanese LLMs using a specialized evaluation suite, **[llm-jp-eval](https://github.saobby.my.eu.org/llm-jp/llm-jp-eval)**, using a range of tasks from classical ones (such as *Natural Language Inference, Machine Translation, Summarization, Question Answering*) to more modern ones (such as *Code Generation, Mathematical Reasoning* or *Human Examination*).
+The Open Japanese LLM Leaderboard evaluates Japanese LLMs using a specialized evaluation suite, **[llm-jp-eval](https://github.saobby.my.eu.org/llm-jp/llm-jp-eval)**, covering a range of 16 tasks from classical ones (such as *Natural Language Inference, Machine Translation, Summarization, Question Answering*) to more modern ones (such as *Code Generation*, *Mathematical Reasoning* or *Human Examination*).
+Tasks are launched in 4-shot.

 **Jamp** (*Controlled Japanese Temporal Inference Dataset for Evaluating Generalization Capacity of Language Models*) is the Japanese temporal inference benchmark for NLI.
 The dataset explore English and Japanese sentence pairs of various temporal inference patterns annotated with the golden labels such as entailment, neutral, or contradiction.